mindkin/hourfleet/docs/youprovide.md

 On the right you'll then see a panel which contains two API keys
 ![Stripe API Keys](images/stripe-keys.png)

-Save the `Publishable key`.
+Make a note of the `Publishable key`.
 Then click `Reveal live key token` and the `Secret key` will be displayed.

-It's secret for a reason - don't leave this lying around!
+> It's secret for a reason - don't leave this lying around!

-Send both keys to `admin@mindkin.co.nz` and then delete any reference to these keys from your computer.
-Remember to check your email's Sent Items too.
+Send both keys in an email to `admin@mindkin.co.nz` and then delete any reference to these keys from your computer.

+> Remember to check your email's Sent Items and Trash too.

 Once we receive these keys we will configure your tenancy, and the Stripe setup will be complete.